 Biometric Categorization

-Biometric categorization uses biometric data to assign people to categories such as age, sex, appearance, behavior, language, religion, political orientation, or other inferred traits.
+Biometric categorization uses biometric data to assign people to categories such as age, sex, appearance, behavior, language, religion, political orientation, health, disability, or other inferred traits.
 It is not just identification.
-It converts bodily signals into administrative labels.
+It converts bodily and behavioral signals into labels that institutions may treat as facts.

 Definition